Study analyzes potential of cannabis-infused beverages as an alternative to alcohol

 Implications for harm reduction

 The authors highlight that individuals who mentioned an intention to reduce the use of other substances were more likely to consume cannabis beverages.
-The study concludes that these beverages can function as a substitute for alcohol for some people, helping to decrease alcohol consumption and potentially reduce harms related to intensive substance use.
+The study concludes that these beverages can function as a substitute for alcohol for some people, helping to reduce alcohol consumption and potentially mitigate harms related to intensive substance use.